stanfordnlp/stanza/_pages/training.md

 python3 -m stanza.models.ner_tagger --wordvec_pretrain_file saved_models/pos/fi_ftb.pretrain.pt --train_file data/ner/fi_turku.train.json --eval_file data/ner/fi_turku.dev.json  --charlm --charlm_shorthand fi_conll17 --char_hidden_dim 1024  --lang fi --shorthand fi_turku --mode train
 ```

-To get the prediction scores of an existing NER model, use `--mode eval` instead.
+To get the prediction scores of an existing NER model when running `ner_tagger.py`, use `--mode eval` instead of `--mode train`.

 If you are training NER for a new language, you may want to use a [charlm](new_language.md#character-lm).
 You can also leave out the charlm arguments in the above command line and train without the charlm.